By Maria Wiedner ¦ 07-08-2018

 - The average woman struggles to open building doors as they are designed with the stronger men in mind

 On Wednesday 4th July 2018, a group of 20 women and men came together to share, learn and provide solutions to the gender diversity challenge in the real estate industry, and in particular, how to promote more women to the Boardroom.
-Hosted by RealRec, RE:WOMEN had its roundtable breakfast event and attended by representatives from small to large companies, investment, law, tech and surveying firms
+Hosted by RealRec, REWOMEN held its roundtable breakfast event attended by representatives from small to large companies, investment, law, tech and surveying firms.

-The prominent themes that surfaced have been categorised into five recommendations: targets, training, mentorship & sponsorship, data transparency and retention.
+The prominent themes that surfaced have been categorised into five recommendations: mentorship and sponsorship, data transparency, retention, training and targets.
+We list our thoughts below as discussion points, hoping for feedback from the industry to help power change.

 - To provide a forum to encourage women to find a mentor/sponsor in a natural way